-- Improving estimates of CO2, CH4 and N2O uptake and emission over the UK as part of the UK-GREENHOUSE project.
+- GREENHOUSE - Improving estimates of CO2, CH4 and N2O uptake and emission over the UK as part of the UK-GREENHOUSE project.
 This project is part of the UK's international requirement to provide accurate estimates of Greenhouse Gas (GHG) emissions in accordance with the UN Kyoto protocol.
 This work involves running JULES with various additions such as ECOSSE for soil nitrogen and DALEC for current land-use and vegetation state;

-- Investigating methane emissions from wetlands and comparing JULES estimates with satellite observations (GOSAT and SCIAMACHY) on both a global and regional scale as part of the ALANIS and JULES-NC projects.
+- ALANIS - Investigating methane emissions from wetlands and comparing JULES estimates with satellite observations (GOSAT and SCIAMACHY) on both a global and regional scale as part of the ALANIS and JULES-NC projects.
 Wetland emissions of methane are a huge unknown in current estimates of GHG emissions and given the climatic response of wetland extent are of significance when making long term predictions.
 This work demonstrates significant improvement of the JULES system in both estimating the wetland extent and the rate at which methanogensis occurs.

 - Jan 2015 - Present: Research Associate, CEH Wallingford.
 Land Surface Modeller - Biogeochemistry.